bleibig/rust-grammar/README.md

 specification for rust issue #2234.
 It contains a lexer specification for flex and a grammar specification for [LLnextgen](http://os.ghalkes.nl/LLnextgen/), and together they work to gether to create a parser for Rust code.
-There is also a LALR parser written for the [GNU Bison](https://www.gnu.org/software/bison/) tool, as an alternative specification for the grammar.
+There is also a LALR(1) parser written for the [GNU Bison](https://www.gnu.org/software/bison/) tool, as an alternative specification for the grammar.